 Purpose: Receives and considers appeals regarding decisions of reappointment, tenure, or promotion (see appeals procedure in Faculty Handbook).
-Receives and considers grievances brought by faculty against other faculty or members of the Administration.
+Receives and considers grievances brought by faculty aga inst other faculty or members of the Administration.
 (See Grievance section in Faculty Handbook.)
 Receives and considers cases of harassment between faculty (that is, where both grievant and accused are faculty members).
 Cases of harassment between faculty may also be handled through Human Resources.
 Cases of harassment between faculty and staff or Administration must be handled through Human Resources.
 Normally no more than three members of the Appeals and Grievance Committee will hear any single appeal or grievance.

-Chair: Chosen at the beginning of each academic year by and from the elected members of the committee tenured associate professors, with at least one at the associate rank holding tenure for no more than five years; 58 no more than one from a single department.
+Chair: Chosen at t he beginning of each academic year by and from the elected men mbers of the committee Members: faculty: six, elected: three tenured full professors and three tenured associate professors, with at least one at the associate rank holding tenure for no more than five years; 75 no more than one from a single department.
 Exclusions: concurrent members of CAPT, GFA, CEP and CIC; faculty members undergoing review for promotion to full professor.
 Term of service: three years students: none ex officio: none